 - People: So many other frameworks for change neglect the critical role people play in strategic initiatives.
-The ability to engage people and make them commit with their hearts and souls is often key differentiator of success and failure.
+The ability to engage people and make them commit with their hearts and souls is often the key differentiator of success and failure.
 8-Omega strives to make change the culture by combating workplace negativism and resistance to change.

 - Process: The 8-Omega framework helps create processes that create value while, at the same time, illuminating non-value-adding activities that increase costs and reduce competitiveness.

 - Technology: One of the core principles behind 8-Omega is the realization that other frameworks for implementing change place too much value on technology.
-According to 8-Omega, the value of technology is defined by its ability to serve the business requirements and objectives.
+According to 8-Omega, the value of technology is defined by its ability to serve business requirements and objectives.

-The name of the 8-Omega framework comes from the eight stages, or life cycle phases, through which each of the four key perspectives goes through:
+The name of 8-Omega framework comes from the eight stages, or life cycle phases, through which each of the four key perspectives goes through:

 - Discover: The identification of current and future business strategy.